Oat Flour English Muffins with Greek Yogurt (No Yeast)

 Lightly press each side of the muffin dough into the cornmeal for that classic English muffin texture.

-• Place the muffins on the preheated skillet or griddle, cover the pan, and cook for 8-10 minutes on each side, until golden brown and cooked through.
+• Place the muffins on a preheated skillet or griddle, cover the pan, and cook for 8-10 minutes on each side, until golden brown and cooked through.
 Keep an eye on the heat to ensure they don’t burn before cooking through.
 Allow to cool completely before slicing.

 Video